 The opening scenes are a good look at youth fashion of the mid 1960s.
 It can be dated to 1964 because one of the scooters has a tax disc showing expiry in April 1965.
 One of the scooter riders is still a learner driver, displaying L plates.

-One young man has his shoes shined on the street, a practice which has long ceased in the UK.
+One young man has his shoes shined on the street, a practice which has long since disappeared in the UK.

 Later, play fighting between the crowds of mods and rockers suddenly turns into real fights.
 The police were standing by, so they now spring into action.
 Many young people are arrested, trying to hide their faces as they enter the court building.